Trust and Security is Important to us!

 • Growing revenue

-Implementing a cohesive partner brand bidding strategy with trusted partners is key to dominating the competition.
+Implementing a cohesive partner brand bidding strategy with trusted partners is critical to dominating the competition.

-Let’s start with an important definition.
-Partner brand bidding means that you allow some of your partners to bid on your brand name or brand-plus phrases—as discussed above—to control the page real estate.
+Partner brand bidding means allowing some of your partners to bid on your brand name or brand-plus phrases—as discussed above—to control the page of real estate.
 For partner bidding to work, you need to run a tight ship.
 Your tactics must include four key elements:

 Tactic #1: Media Strategy